4oddy/kivy_app/README.md

 # kivy_app
 my first mobile app

-it was creating with python and kivy
+it was created by python and kivy